Xofredlum/FreDock/README.md

 # FreDock

-> Fast • Portable • Lightweight
+> Your lightweight clipboard companion.

 A lightweight clipboard companion for Windows.